har-2010/AI_ACT_CO-ISSC/README.md

 <img src="./CO-ISSC/CS histogram.png" width = 49%>
 </div>
 <div align=center>
-Fig: Distribution of clusters in ecah class: left is AI ACT corpus and right is Computer Science corpora.
+Number of Terms from Each Cluster in Each Class: AI ACT Corpus (left) and Computer Science Corpora (right).
 </div>